HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Corrected minor UI bug with the fileUpload widget
+Fixed minor bug with multi-flex-form, originating from earlier changes made to core html-hc library